Michel de Klerk garden chair

 Description

-Michel de Klerk (1884 - 1923) was born in 1884 as the 17th child of a then 78-year-old diamond cutter.
-Because he turned out to have a great talent for drawing in primary school, he was able to follow further education at the craft school.
+Michel de Klerk (1884 - 1923) was born as the 17th child of a then 78-year-old diamond cutter.
+Because he turned out to have a great talent for drawing in primary school, he was able to follow further education at a craft school.
 In 1898, Eduard Cuypers hired him as an assistant.
 De Klerk was barely fourteen years old when he started his employment and he would continue to work at the office for twelve years.
+As an independent architect, amongst other works, he designed the housing block ‘Het Schip’ (‘The Ship’), one of the most prominent examples of the Amsterdam School style.

-Because of the close family ties of Eduard and Pierre, it is clear that they worked together on the interior of the castle.
-This chair specifically must have been designed by Eduard’s employee Michel de Klerk.
-The design deviates strongly from the other work of Eduard Cuypers and therefore his signature can be excluded.
-The chair is also a precursor of a chair that was later (1915) designed by De Klerk.
-It has the same front legs, sling leather armrest and ‘turner’ like side slats.
-It can be called the missing link between the Arts & Crafts style and the Amsterdam school and is therefore of great importance.
-The chairs of this model (and most likely a table) didn’t have an important function within castle De Haar, as they were made as garden chairs for the châtelet of the house keeper of the castle.
-The fact that they were less important supports the idea that the young and talented Michel was commissioned to design the chairs and it explains why they are so divergent in style from the interior of the Castle as a whole. -
+Because of the close family ties of Eduard and Pierre, it is likely that Eduard was involved with the furnishing of the castle.
+This chair deviates from both other work of Eduard Cuypers as well as the other furniture in the castle.
+The chairs of this model (and most likely a table) didn’t have an important function within castle De Haar, as they were made as garden chairs for the châtelet of the house keeper of the castle, designed by Jos Cuypers, Pierre’s son.
+The fact that they were less important, supports the idea that the young and talented De Klerk was commissioned to design the chairs and it explains why they are so divergent in style from the interior of the castle as a whole.
+The chair can be seen as a precursor of a chair that was later (circa 1915) designed by De Klerk; it has similar front legs, sling leather armrests and turned side slats.
+It can be called a missing link between the Arts & Crafts style and the Amsterdam school and is therefore of great importance. -

 More Information